 Each guest will name a famous person on their head and ask the other guests questions to figure out who they are.
 The last person to figure out who they are must take a drink.

 This game takes a little bit of planning before you play it, but it will be worth it.
-If you are hosting the dinner, take some time before it starts to go through your guests’ social media pages to find embarrassing posts they had made years ago and print them out.
+If you are hosting the dinner, take some time before it starts to go through your guests’ social media pages to find embarrassing posts they had made years ago.
 Screenshot the posts and print them off, but make sure not to include who made the post.
 Then make all the guests guess who wrote the which post.
 It can get pretty funny the farther back you go.

-Did this list of classic dining moments help you come up with a fabulous idea for your next party?
+Did this list of classic dinner party ideas help you come up with a fabulous idea for your next party?
 Let us know!
 Comment on our blog and feel free to provide us with suggestions on how we can make your party-planning process even easier!